-New questions for the theory exams (Foundation of Practice, Theory & Science and Applied Knowledge in Paediatrics) are written at local Question Setting Group (QSG) meetings.
+New questions for the theory exams (Foundation of Practice, Theory & Science and Applied Knowledge in Paediatrics) are written at local QSG meetings.
 These take place at least once a year in each College region.

 A Senior Theory Examiner or Principal Area Theory lead (PAT) facilitates the meeting and guides question writers as they work in small groups to produce new questions for our 'banks'.
 The PAT reviews all questions before submitting them to the College for review.

 If you're a member with MRCPCH, get involved.
 We reimburse all reasonable travel expenses, but cannot cover accommodation costs.
 And, to help you prepare, we have an online tutorial.

 Principal Area Theory Lead contacts and QSG dates for 2019

 |East Midlands||TBC||Dr Pradip Thakkerfirstname.lastname@example.org|

 |North West England||24 May||Dr Rabin Mohantyfirstname.lastname@example.org|

 |North West England||TBC||Vacant|